-Early 2019: Working In Concert initiates with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project the first Chicago Cabaret Week, co-sponsored by the city’s tourism bureau Choose Chicago.
-Postponed in March 2020 due to the COVID-19 pandemic, the coordinators look forward to the launching of Chicago Cabaret Week in May 2022.
+Early 2019: Working In Concert forms a coordinating body with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project to plan the first Chicago Cabaret Week.
+Choose Chicago, the city’s tourism bureau, provides marketing support.
+Scheduled for March 2020, the festival is postponed by the COVID-19 pandemic until May 2022.

-September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to France for 11 days of workshops and performances with French and British cohorts.
+September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to Sète, Montpellier and Paris, France for 11 days of workshops and performances with French and British cohorts.